RGonzLin/RAGamuffin/README.md

 * Your documents are too big and `llama3` simply does not have a big enough context window (8K tokens)?
 Use `llama3-gradient`; also 8M parameters, but with a context window of over 1M!
 * `llama3` is too dumb?
 Go for `llama3:70b` if your computer can handle it!
 * Too European to run one of them darn American models? `mistral` (7B) is for you!

+Be mindful that smaller models, even when documents are able to fit within the context window, might not "remember" long-term information very well, nor perform adequately in needle-in-a-haystack-like tasks, compared to more capable models like GPT-4.

 ## Some prompts to try
 The `docs` folder contains some sample documents; a Markdown with a couple of recipes, a Python file with an implementation of the game Snake (and yes, you can play it!), and the RAGamuffin file itself.
 Ask anything relating to these documents... or a webpage... or a YouTube video.